 - The project promotes the objectives of UNDEF

-- The project draws on the United Nations comparative advantage
+- The project will draw on the United Nations' comparative advantage

 - The project will have a significant impact

 - The project has strong prospects for successful implementation

 - The applicant organization has a strong track record

 - The project is technically sound in conception and presentation